 HRMG 5978.
 Independent Study.
 1-4 Hours.

 Allows students who have received approval to undertake independent study in lieu of any course required in the various concentrations.
 Students present proposals to an Independent Studies Committee for evaluation and approval.
 Every proposal requires a detailed outline of the objectives and plan of study and must be accompanied by a supporting statement from the supervising faculty member under whose direction the study takes place.
 A copy of the final report prepared by the student is presented to the appropriate Independent Studies Committee.
 Further information about the Independent Studies Program can be obtained from concentration coordinators.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 HRMG 6200.
 Managing People and Organizations.
 3 Hours.

 Examines today’s evolving environment, in which effective utilization of human resources is a source of competitive advantage.
 To maximize the contribution of organizational members, managers must be able to understand, diagnose, and influence workplace behavior in the context of change.
 Topics include management of cross-functional teams and boundaryless organizations.
 Emphasis is on the role of corporate culture and distributed leadership.

 HRMG 6208.
 Effective Organizational and Human Behavior.
 3 Hours.